-In this paper we address several questions related to classical and quantum hitting times.
+In this paper we address several questions related to classical and quantum hitting times, essentially for the special case of a unique marked element.
 In the literature on Markov chains, hitting time is usually defined as the complexity of the natural Las Vegas algorithm for finding a marked element by running the chain.
 We first give an alternative definition based on the Monte Carlo version of the same algorithm.
 To our knowledge, this variant of the hitting time has not been considered previously.
 We show that for some marked state, the two hitting times are of the same order (Theorem 2.3).

-Within the setting of abstract search algorithms presented by Ambainis et al. [AKR05], we introduce quantum analogues of the two classical hitting times (Definition 3.2).
-The analogue of the Las Vegas version was already present in Szegedy's work [Sze04], whereas the other is new.
+Within the setting of the so called "abstract search algorithms" presented by Ambainis et al. [AKR05], we introduce quantum analogues of the two classical hitting times (Definition 3.2).
+A rigorous analysis of the complexity of algorithms that incorporate quantum walks requires that we take into account all the costs associated with their use.
+We refer the reader to Refs.
+[MNRS07, San08] for an explanation of these costs, and how they motivate the notions of quantum hitting time we study.
+The analogue of the Las Vegas hitting time was already present in Szegedy's work [Sze04], whereas the other is new.
 Unlike in the classical case, detection and finding are substantially different problems in quantum computing.
 We address both problems here.

 For the detection problem, we introduce a new algorithm Detect based on phase estimation which is similar to the approach of Magniez et al. [MNRS07].
-Our algorithm can detect the presence of a marked element in the starting state.
-The advantages of this algorithm are its simplicity and the fact that its complexity is related to the new Monte Carlo type quantum hitting time (Theorem 3.5).
-This is an improvement over the Szegedy detection algorithm whose complexity is related to the potentially larger Las Vegas quantum hitting time.
+Our algorithm can detect the presence of a marked element in the starting state, even in the presence of multiple marked elements.
+The advantages of this algorithm are its simplicity and the fact that its complexity is related to the new Monte Carlo type quantum hitting time (Theorem 3.5 and Corollary 3.6).
+This is an improvement over the Szegedy detection algorithm [Sze04] whose analysis was related to the potentially larger Las Vegas quantum hitting time, and also over the algorithm due to Ambainis et al. [AKR05], whose complexity was characterized by a potentially larger quantity, the inverse of the smallest eigenphase of the abstract search algorithm.

-We then present a variant of the above algorithm, called Rotate, which can be used for the more difficult problem of finding, and whose complexity is also related to the Monte Carlo type quantum hitting time (Theorem 3.9).
-This improves the finding algorithm due to Ambainis et al. whose complexity was characterized by a potentially larger quantity, the inverse of the smallest eigenphase of the search algorithm.
-Our algorithm is also simpler.
-Combining Rotate with the ideas in the Tulsi algorithm for the 2D grid, we can find a marked element with constant probability and with the same complexity as detection for a large class of quantum walks-the quantum analogue of state-transitive reversible ergodic Markov chains.
+We then present a variant of the above algorithm, called Rotate, which can sometimes be used for the more difficult problem of finding, and whose complexity is also related to the Monte Carlo type quantum hitting time (Theorem 3.9).
+Combining Rotate with the ideas in the Tulsi algorithm [Tul08] for the 2D grid, we can find a unique marked element with constant probability and with the same complexity as detection for a large class of quantum walks-the quantum analogue of state-transitive reversible ergodic Markov chains (Theorem 4.9 and Corollary 4.10).